bphc152/Thesis-Project---House-Price-Predict/README.md

-# Thesis-Project---House-Price-Predict
+# Thesis-Project-House-Price-Predict

-# Run by cmd streamlit run main.py
+# Run by cmd
+Open your cmd run this command
+>streamlit run main.py